luzaj/bookstack_user_creator_bot/README.md

 ## Description - EN

-Bot used to create users in Wiki BookStack.
+Bot used to create users in <a href="https://github.com/BookStackApp/BookStack">Wiki BookStack</a>..

 The script is developed in Python, primarily using the Selenium library for web process automation and the Pandas library for understanding and processing user data originating from Excel.